Obverse. Photo © NumisCorner.com

 Reverse

-Victorian era Christmas port scene featuring early steam ship, four-in-hand and childern playing with snowman.
+Depicts a Victorian-era Christmas port scene featuring an early steamship, four-in-hand, and children playing with snowmen.

 A four-in-hand is a carriage drawn by a team of four horses having the reins rigged in such a way that it can be driven by a single driver.
 The stagecoach and the tally-ho are usually four-in-hand coaches.